bytebodger/blog/why-i-hate-eslint.md

 ## Rising Above the Pedantry

-If you're still reading, and you're now convinced that this is a post about whether you should use leading- or trailing-spaces in your code... **STOP**!
+If you're still reading, and you're now convinced that this is a post about whether you should use leading- or trailing-commas in your code... **STOP**!
 That is *not* my point!
-You see, I really couldn't care less how you choose to write your arrays/objects/results/etc.  If you write your objects with leading spaces like this:
+You see, I really couldn't care less how you choose to write your arrays/objects/results/etc.  If you write your objects with leading commas like this:

     const myObject = {
        foo : 'bar'